gvwilson/sensibleadventures/nardica/nardica.md

 She woke up lying on a couch in yet another windowless office.
 Something about the damp air told her she was underground.
 She turned her head.
-"Hey, sleepy head," Aunt Naggie said, her soft voice and the gentle hand she put on her foster daughter's forehead completely failing to disguise her worry or relief.
+"Hey, sweetie," Aunt Naggie said, her soft voice and the gentle hand she put on her foster daughter's forehead completely failing to disguise her worry or relief.